 The USA MH-24 charger has a folding plug for travel.

-Unlike fancier cameras, the battery gauge is only a 3-segment indicator that gives not that much warning when the battery gets low.
+Unlike fancier cameras, the battery gauge is only a 3-segment indicator that gives not much warning when the battery gets low.

 Got kids and want great action, low-light and long-distance photos?
 The D3300 is the camera to get.
 Paying more won't get you much more other than a lot more weight to have to carry around.